samfields27/ece281-lab1_v2/prelab/README.md

 ### Digital Simulations

 In this folder are also Digital templates for you to complete and simulate.
+Do not change the file names or the input and output labels in Digital otherwise the autograder will not work.
+The autograder will first look in the prelab folder then in the root of the submission for the files.

+Complete all three circuits using the various approaches (generic multiplexer symbol, 74151 multiplexer chip, and a sum of products using and/or logic gates).

+You may also wish to run test cases.
+The first two rows of the truth table have been added to the Digital simulation files as a test.
+You may wish to edit the test to add more rows and fully cover all possible cases but this is not required.

 ## Submission